telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/last_data_function.md

 # Last Data functionality.

-Cygnus is capable to perform a kind of `upsert` operation on the following Sinks.
+Cygnus is capable to perform a `upsert` operation on the following Sinks:

 - PostgisSink
 - PostgreSQLSink